Financial Aid Frequently Asked Questions

 14. Where can I find a list of all of my federal student loans?

 You are able to view all of the federal loan history by creating a login with the National Student Loan Database (www.nslds.ed.gov).
-You will need your FAFSA PIN Number to log into the website.
+To gain access to the NSLDS website, it is best to use a web browser such as Firefox or the newest version of Internet Explorer.
+You will need your FSA ID to log into the website.

 15. I am a graduate student who just registered for classes.
 How can I apply for financial aid?
 Graduate students who have registered for classes should make sure to complete a FAFSA form to be eligible for the federal Direct Student Loans.
 Go to www.fafsa.ed.gov and make sure you file the application.
 It is also a good idea to contact the Financial Aid Office to ensure receipt.

 16. I am a graduate student who has applied for aid, how will I receive my award letter from the Financial Aid Office?
 We will email your award letter to you as soon as it is ready.
 If it is your first time applying for aid as a graduate student, the email address we use is the email you reported on your FAFSA form.
 If you are a returning graduate student who has a Mount email address, that is the email that will be used.
 Graduate students are packaged each semester once registration has been processed.